☝️Small business or a startup? See if you qualify for our special offer.

 Note If your CSV file has fields with line breaks, set the dataSource.ignoreQuotedLineBreaks property to false.

-• If a field member is enclosed in double quotation marks, the double quotes inside the field member must be represented by two double quotation marks.
+• If a field is quoted, double quotation marks inside the field must be represented by two double-quote characters.
 For instance, Speciality "Bike" Shop must be specified as "Speciality ""Bike"" Shop".

 Example of a valid CSV file